U.S. yanking embassy staff from Cuba, warns Americans to stay away

 In addition to ordering all nonessential personnel and their families to leave, the U.S. will also suspend the processing of visas in Cuba, senior officials said.

+"I was ordered to leave Cuba by Monday with whatever could be carried in a suitcase," one embassy employee, who asked not to be identified, told NBC News.

-The U.S. is maintaining diplomatic relations with Havana, the State Department said.
-The staff reduction, which was first reported by The Associated Press, is meant to ensure the safety of Americans.
+The State Department said the U.S. is maintaining diplomatic relations with Havana and the staff reduction, which was first reported by The Associated Press, is meant to ensure the safety of Americans.

+But Cuba called the decision "hasty" and said it was sure to affect bilateral relations.

 Cuba has repeatedly denied any involvement in the baffling incidents and invited the FBI to Havana to investigate.
 But neither government has determined who is responsible.

 "We're no closer to solving this.
-We have no idea where it came from," a senior U.S. intelligence official said.
+We have no idea where it came from," a senior U.S. intelligence official told NBC News.
 "There are lot of theories about what it could be, but nothing concrete to go on."

 Sen. Patrick Leahy, an advocate for closer relations between the U.S. and Cuba, said in a statement that the culprit "obviously is trying to disrupt the normalization process."